Yea, it’s one of those – a relaxing wine n dine session where u don’t need to worry about the bill, and kick-back.

 The Citrus Cup is a goblet of oranges made with Pepe and a dash of Drambuie.

 I enjoy long-ass, slow dining over some wine.
-When i was travelling in Bilbao (Northern Spain), my lunches were always two to three hours, as that’s how the locals cruised, with the local wine txakoli always around.
+When i was travelling in the Basque country (Northern Spain), my lunches were always two to three hours, as that’s how the locals cruised, with the fruity local white wine txakoli always around.
 Awesome.
 (And of course the traditional ciders you pour straight from barrels, but dats another story.)

 So this one at La Bodega?
 Am gonna hit it again for sure.